-Google TV devices have access to Android apps and games specifically made for TVs.
+Google TV devices (including the Chromecast with Google TV) have access to Android apps and games specifically made for TVs.
 If you want an app that doesn’t appear in the Play Store on the TV, you can “sideload” it.
 We’ll show you how to do it.

 Apps and games that haven’t been specifically enabled for TVs won’t show up in the Play Store on your Google TV device.
 However, that doesn’t mean that they won’t work on the TV.
 You’ll just have to download them from someplace else.
 That’s where sideloading comes in.